KurtisReid/api/README.md

 # api
 This is a node.js api that I am building as part of my reseach.
-It uses express framwork.
+It uses express framework.